 Sydney Fish Market holds a 36 Hour Seafood Marathon—a typical Aussie Christmas event.
-The market opens at 5 a.m. on December 23d and doesn't close until 5 pm on December 24th, providing delicious and fresh seafood for your Christmas dinner.
+The market opens at 5 a.m. on December 23 and doesn't close until 5 pm on December 24, providing delicious and fresh seafood for your Christmas dinner.

-Dazzling light displays in Sydney are usually switched on in early or late November.
+Dazzling light displays in Sydney are usually switched on in November.
 The biggest and most famous holiday symbol of Sydney—St Mary’s Cathedral—begins to shine attracting millions of people with Lights of Christmas, a spectacular light and sound show, from early December to Christmas Day.

 Christmas Lights Spectacular at Hunter Valley Gardens attracts thousands of families every year.
-Beautiful Hunter Valley Gardens, some two hours away from Sydney, decorated with millions of sparkling lights.
-There is also a Santa’s Workshop and exciting rides.
+Beautiful Hunter Valley Gardens, some two hours away from Sydney, get decorated with millions of sparkling lights.
+There are also a Santa’s Workshop and exciting rides.

-Canopy of Light is a walkway at Pitt Street Mall which becomes a wonderland thanks to a canopy of suspended Christmas trees.
-With 80,000 LEDs, the Christmas light forest installation is on from 8:30 p.m. to 1 a.m.
+Canopy of Light is a walkway along Pitt Street Mall which becomes a wonderland thanks to a canopy of suspended Christmas trees.
+With 85,000 LEDs, the Christmas light forest installation illuminates the way from dusk to midnight.